Third Battle of Brega: The battle

-31 March – In the morning, rebels counter-attacked Brega in an attempt to push out government forces.
+31 March – In the morning, the rebels counter-attacked Brega in an attempt to push out government forces.
 The first attack lasted only five minutes before the rebels were in a new retreat following a heavy artillery attack on their positions.
 By late afternoon, coalition forces had bombed the Libyan army near Brega.
-Trying to use the air-cover provided by the coalition, the rebels attempted a new attack and managed to break into Brega.
+Trying to use the air cover provided by the coalition, the rebels attempted a new attack and managed to break into Brega.
 Street fighting started with gun battles between government forces and rebels throughout the town.
-By the end of the day, after heavy fighting, government forces had repelled the rebel counter-attack and were in control of Brega.
+By the end of the day, after heavy fighting, government forces had repelled the rebel counter-attack and were again in control of Brega.

 1 April – The rebels moved more experienced fighters and heavier weapons to the frontline, though the fighting force was still significantly under-armed and undertrained.
 In the evening, a coalition air-strike hit a rebel convoy advancing on Brega from Ajdabiya, killing 14 fighters.
 Also, the loyalist troops successfully ambushed rebels who entered Brega's university complex, where a large number of loyalists were positioned, and the rebels withdrew having lost several men.

 2 April – In the early morning, rebels managed to break through the eastern gate of the city.
 They took control of most of the city before loyalist artillery hit them.
 By mid-afternoon rebels had retreated from the town and were regrouping at a checkpoint to the east.
 Later on, the rebels managed once again to enter the town.
 However, a large number of loyalists were holed up at the university and the rebels were still not able to get into the city center.

 3 April – During the morning, the rebels tried to take the university campus and attack the industrial area only to be ambushed.
 They also came up on roadside mines.
 The operation led to the bulk of rebel forces retreating 30 to 35 kilometres from the town.
 Some of the better trained rebels continued fighting on Brega's outskirts locked in skirmishes and artillery duels with loyalist forces in the town.
 By the end of the day, the battle had come down to a stalemate with the rebels waiting on the road east of the city for more NATO air-strikes on loyalist positions in Brega.
 However, the few strikes that happened had little to no impact on the situation.
 According to witnesses, a truck of armed "western" men had arrived at the front line in Brega on the rebels side, raising the possibility that the coalition may be beginning to send in military advisors.